 In recent years, the Town has completed several major stormwater management projects, constructing conveyances such as bioswales and replacing stormwater piping, as well as installing stormwater treatment facilities to improve stormwater quality.
 These facilities include biofilters, rain gardens, coastal plains outfalls, and a wooded wetland.
 While these installations have been largely grant-funded, long-term capital planning will need to include the cost of maintaining and replacing these facilities.
-Again this year, State legislation may mandate regulation to make this a utility function, and to require enhancements to such systems or new infrastructure to reduce pollutant loads and prevent flooding.
-Consideration should be given to the equity of funding these systems based on the amount of stormwater generated rather than on property value.
+In 2012, State legislation mandated regulation to make this a utility function, and to require enhancements to such systems or new infrastructure to reduce pollutant loads and prevent flooding.
+Consideration should be given to the equity of implementing such an enterprise to generate funding for these systems based on the amount of stormwater generated rather than on property value.